 Everyone You Meet is Traumatized

 “Under the present brutal and primitive conditions on this planet, every person you meet should be regarded as one of the walking wounded.
 We have never seen a man or woman not slightly deranged by either anxiety or grief.
-We have never seen a totally sane human being”. — Robert Anton Wilson
+We have never seen a totally sane human being.” — Robert Anton Wilson

 Even if we can repair the trauma, we must embrace the realization that we are all flawed.
 Our biodegradable container will not last forever, but the temporary nature of life and the significant imperfections make us unique and valuable to humankind.
+Remember, everyone you meet is traumatized on some level.

 “The fear of death is the beginning of slavery.” ― Robert Anton Wilson, The Golden Apple